dineshkumares/chuiaidocs/source/index.html.md

 To enforce good training, we recommend a minimum of 3 pictures to enroll someone.

-include the enrollment pictures as base64 strings as -> img0,img1,img2....img(N) --> (maximum 10 images for the intial enrollment, you can add images to a profile for more training with the update endpoing below)
+Include the enrollment pictures as base64 strings as -> img0,img1,img2....img(N) --> (maximum 10 images for the intial enrollment, you can add images to a profile for more training with the update endpoing below)

 <aside class="warning">